oscarvargash/biol_550_2024/week_08/README.md

 Drag and drop the one of the `*.p` files on the  `tracer` application.
 Summary statistics are shown for every parameter calculated.

 Now drop the other `*.p` file.
-If both chains converged they should presetn similar likelihood values.
+If both chains converged they should present similar likelihood values.

 If everything looks good, now you know that you can trust the final result: